Back to Tax Calculator

 Combined limit: This $7,000 (or $8,000) covers all your IRA accounts together—Traditional and Roth combined.
 You can't double-dip.

 Earned income required: You need actual wages or self-employment income to contribute.
-No job?
-No contribution.
-(Investment income doesn't count.)
+Investment income doesn't count.

-Tax deadline wiggle room: You've got until Tax Day (usually April 15) to make last year's contribution.
-So you can wait until you file to decide.
+Tax deadline: You've got until Tax Day (usually April 15) to make last year's contribution.

-Here's a trick many couples miss: even if one spouse doesn't work, they can still contribute to an IRA.
+Here's a benefit many couples miss: even if one spouse doesn't work, they can still contribute to an IRA.
+This is called a Spousal IRA.

 As long as you file taxes jointly and you (the working spouse) earn enough to cover both contributions, your non-working spouse can put away the full $7,000 (or $8,000 if 50+) in their own IRA.
 That's potentially $14,000-$16,000 total for your household!